Probing the state of a mechanical oscillator with an ultra-strongly coupled quantum emitter

-At first sight, the TLS induced noise seems to lead to an infinite heating of the MO, which is thermodynamically inconsistent.
-Actually, over long timescales $t \gg \gamma g_m^{-2}$ the mechanical fluctuations randomize the TLS frequency, which reduces its coupling to the driving source.
-Eventually, fluorescence cycles and mechanical fluctuations naturally switch off.
-To model the mechanical evolution on such timescales, we adopt a trajectory based approach (See Supplemental): At each time $t$, the MO is in a stochastic pure state $\ket{{\phi}^\text{st}_\text{m}(t)}$, which is the solution of a stochastic Schr\"odinger equation derived by unravelling Eq.\eqref{Mm} \cite{Plenio98}:
+\textit{Quantum trajectory of mechanical oscillator---} At first sight, it may seem that the momentum variance of the MO and thus the mechanical energy continuously increase under the action the noise, apparently violating the second law of thermodynamics.
+Actually, over long timescales $t \gg \gamma g_m^{-2}$ the MO position fluctuations randomize the TLS frequency, reducing the coupling to the driving light and eventually switching off the noise source.
+In this limit the master equation \eqref{Mm} is no longer valid, as Eq.\eqref{SmallVx} breaks down because of the increase of $V_X$.
+To describe the decoupling, we adopt a quantum trajectory approach taking into account the partial information about the MO position encoded in the radiated light.
+In this description, at each time $t$ the MO is in a pure state $\ket{{\phi}^\text{st}_\text{m}(t)}$ verifying a stochastic Schr\"odinger equation obtained by unravelling Eq.\eqref{Mm} \cite{Jacobs06}: